 The breakeven point is the year when the cumulative net cost of buying (including mortgage, taxes, insurance, maintenance, minus equity built) becomes less than the cumulative cost of renting.
 Before this point, renting is financially better; after it, buying pulls ahead.
 The breakeven typically falls between 5-7 years in average markets, but can be 10+ years in expensive cities with high price-to-rent ratios.
 Factors that shorten the breakeven include low mortgage rates, high rent growth, strong home appreciation, and large down payments.
 Factors that lengthen it include high purchase prices, rising interest rates, and low rent costs.

-More Tools
+Related Tools

-Get a complete picture of your finances with our full suite of free calculators and planning tools.
+Get a complete picture of your finances with these related free calculators.

-Calculate exactly how much you need to save each month to reach your financial goals — house, car, emergency fund, or any target.
+Calculate exactly how much you need to save each month to reach your financial goals — house down payment, car, emergency fund, or any target.

 Plan your portfolio growth with inflation-adjusted projections.
 Compare nominal vs. real returns across conservative, moderate, and aggressive strategies.